markqvist/Reticulum/docs/source/understanding.rst

     frequency bands, and can provide functional long distance links in such conditions, for example by connecting a modem to a PMR or CB radio, or by using LoRa or WiFi modules.
 * **Supplied software**
-    Apart from the core networking stack and API, that allows a developer to build applications with Reticulum, a basic communication suite using Reticulum must be implemented and released at the same time as Reticulum itself.
-This shall serve both as a functional communication suite, and as an example and learning resource to others wishing to build applications with Reticulum.
+    In addition to the core networking stack and API, that allows a developer to build applications with Reticulum, a basic set of Reticulum-based communication tools must be implemented and released along with Reticulum itself.
+These shall serve both as a functional, basic communication suite, and as an example and learning resource to others wishing to build applications with Reticulum.
 * **Ease of use**
     The reference implementation of Reticulum is written in Python, to make it easy to use and understand.
-A programmer with only basic experience should be able to use Reticulum in their own applications.
+A programmer with only basic experience should be able to use Reticulum to write networked applications.
 * **Low cost**
     It shall be as cheap as possible to deploy a communication system based on Reticulum.
 This should be achieved by using cheap off-the-shelf hardware that potential users might already